 Cheryl Weston has been involved in theatre, either onstage or backstage, since she was eight years old.
 She majored in Acting, and Speech and Theatre Education at Missouri State University.
 In addition to her years of involvement at Springfield Little Theatre, she has starred as an extra in numerous feature length films like the Twentieth Century Fox film, Gone Girl starring Ben Affleck.
 In 2015, she landed the lead role in the MSU film, Greene County.
-Her most recent appearance was as “Emily’s Mom” in the Evangel University 2017 film, Relativity.
+Her most recent appearance was in the statewide PSA/commercial for Safe N Sober.
 She is currently the drama teacher and assistant speech & debate coach at Gloria Deo Academy in Springfield, Missouri.

 The Kitchen Sink Acting Workshop focuses on the senses of sight, sound, taste, smell, touch and spirit when developing a character.
-Cheryl endeavorrs to strengthen her student’s imagination and emotional recall through these six senses.
+Cheryl endeavors to strengthen her student’s imagination and emotional recall through these six senses.
 Yes, SIX senses.
 Students will receive weekly lessons and homework assignments which must be completed by their next class.
-There are four different classes available for students grades 6th to 12th: Act One, Act Two, Act Three and Act Four – The Final Act.

 “Safe actors make boring characters.”